masoumezabihi/data_engineering_capstone_project/Guided_Capstone_Project_Equity_Market_Data_Analysis/Readme.md

 JOB_TRACKER_TABLE=<table name>
 ```

-Important: Do not commit this file or your credentials to any public repository.
+> **Note**: Important: Do not commit this file or your credentials to any public repository.

 ## Running the Pipeline
 #### Run Data Ingestion